nqrduck/NQRduckumentation/source/tutorials/tutorial_0.md

 ## Introduction

+If you have already followed the [installation instructions](../installation.md), you can skip this tutorial.
+Just make sure you have the modules from point 5 installed.
 This Tutorial gives a short overview of how to setup the NQRduck program.
 The NQRduck program is a collection of different modules that can be installed separately.
 The core program is the main entry point and provides a user interface to access the different modules.

 ## Requirements